 Our Asian sales and service headquarters is located in Singapore and the majority of our sales are made to destinations in Asia.
 In addition, we recently organized a business in the Philippines to fabricate certain component parts used in our semiconductor test handlers.
-Our operations and sales in this region may be adversely impacted by Severe Acute Respiratory Syndrome, or SARS, or the recent outbreak of Asian bird flu, if our business or the businesses of our customers are disrupted by travel restrictions or the illness and quarantine of employees.
-Furthermore, continued terrorist attacks or threats may cause increased geopolitical instability that may have an adverse effect on the world economy and our business
+Our operations and sales in this region may be adversely impacted by Severe Acute Respiratory Syndrome, or SARS, or the outbreak of Asian bird flu, if our business or the businesses of our customers are disrupted by travel restrictions or the illness and quarantine of employees.
+Furthermore, Cohu's Broadcast Microwave Services subsidiary is currently involved in a significant contract with the United Arab Emirates.
+Continued terrorist attacks or threats in this region may cause geopolitical instability that may have an adverse effect on our ability to successfully satisfy our delivery and installation requirements under the agreement, which would materially impact our business, results of operations and financial condition.